CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

     Fig. 3.9.
 Features which encourage more graffiti.
 </p>

-As we also saw for regression, the more buildings with graffiti near a building, the more chance building has graffiti.
-If the median height of a nearby building is tall, this is shown to increase in vandalism.
+As we also saw for regression, the more buildings with graffiti near a building, the more chance a building will have graffiti.
+If the median height of a nearby building is tall, this is shown to increase vandalism.
 Lastly, if the average number of graffiti on nearby buildings is large, this will increase the probability of the current building in question having graffiti.

-In conclusion, similar to a regression, the more people occupy nearby buildings, the less vandalism there will be in the area.
+In conclusion, the more people occupy nearby buildings, the less vandalism there will be in the area.
+Analogous observations were made in the regression section.
 Another similar correlation we find is that if nearby buildings have a lot of graffiti, then so will the other buildings in the area.
 In spite of this, we notice that if the count of the graffiti of the nearby buildings is high, then there is less chance of the current buildings having graffiti.
 We form the hypothesis that this is because buildings with high graffiti density act as a 'magnet' for new graffiti, protecting other buildings from sharing the same fate.

 If we were to use this model for predicting which buildings are going to have graffiti in the future, we end up with this heatmap: